March 2019 - June 2020

 Not wanting to take away food from others in need

 Even when students scored on the lower end of the food security scale, they still felt that someone else may need it more.
 There is an idea that one must hit absolute rock bottom financially before asking for help.

 When students are truly in need of the Food Pantry, they perceive themselves as failures

 The association of failing with the Food Pantry could be partially responsible for only 29.6% of food-insecure students using the pantry.
 However, we also found that normalizing food insecurity can help defeat the stigma and allow students to receive the help they need free of shame.

 With these insights, we created the following POV statements to guide our efforts to redesign the campus for greater food security.

-How might we create or adjust healthy food programs that provide access to nutritious foods for students without the stigma?
+How might we create or adjust food programs to provide access to nutritious foods for students in need without the stigma?

 Partnering with the multiple offices on campus, the university has launched a Food Security Initiative.
 This includes a weekly produce market that works with local farmers to provide produce on a "pay what you feel" price system.
 The market also serves as a launching pad for the sale of healthy prepared meals on campus using produce grown from the community garden.
 In the first four weeks, the program had served 575 people, proving its need and desirability.
 The initiative has continued through the pandemic and served over 12,000 individuals.